EventStore/documentation/docs/cloud/automation/terraform.md

 | `token_store`       | `ESC_TOKEN_STORE`      | *Optional*, the location on the local filesystem of the token cache.
 This is shared with the Event Store Cloud CLI.  |

 ### Obtaining the `token`
-Currently this token must be created and displayed with the [esc cli][esc cli github releases] tool.
+Currently this token must be created and displayed with the [EvenStoreDB Cloud CLI][[esc cli github] tool.

 The token id displayed in the cloud console is not a valid token.

-The command to obtain a token from the esc cli tool is
+The command to obtain a token from the [EvenStoreDB Cloud CLI][esc cli github releases] is
 `esc access tokens create --email <email>`

 ## Resources